7arakat-exe/Password_Strength_Analyzer/README.md

 A Python CLI tool that evaluates password strength using NIST-inspired guidance, estimates entropy and crack time, checks passwords against breach-list hash files, and generates strong passwords using cryptographically secure randomness.

+## Why This Approach

+This project favors entropy, length, and breach-list checks over simple composition rules because passwords like `Password1!` can satisfy complexity requirements while still being easy to guess.
+Breach checking is done against local SHA-1 hashes so plaintext passwords are not sent to a live API or stored by the tool.
+The CLI is split into small modules so analysis, breach checking, password generation, and command-line behavior can be tested independently.

 ## Features

 - Analyze password length and character diversity